Pillory: Description

 Stone pillory from the 18th century preserved in situ in Mespelare, Belgium.
 It is decorated with the coat of arms of the Goubau family, who at the time were the lords of the village.

 Rather like the lesser punishment called the stocks, the pillory consisted of hinged wooden boards forming holes through which the head or various limbs were inserted; then the boards were locked together to secure the captive.
 Pillories were set up to hold people in marketplaces, crossroads, and other public places.
 They were often placed on platforms to increase public visibility of the person; often a placard detailing the crime was placed nearby.

 In being forced to bend forward and stick their head and hands out in front of them, offenders in the pillory would have been extremely uncomfortable during their punishment.
 However, the main purpose in putting criminals in the pillory was to humiliate them publicly.
 On discovering that the pillory was occupied, people would excitedly gather in the marketplace to taunt, tease and laugh at the offender on display.

-Those who gathered to watch the punishment typically wanted to make the offender's experience as unpleasant as possible.
+Those who gathered to watch the punishment typically wanted (and were even encouraged) to make the offender's experience as unpleasant as possible.
 In addition to being jeered and mocked, the criminal might be pelted with rotten food, mud, offal, dead animals, and animal excrement.
 Sometimes people were killed or maimed in the pillory because crowds could get too violent and pelt the offender with stones, bricks and other dangerous objects.
 However, when Daniel Defoe was sentenced to the pillory in 1703 for seditious libel, he was regarded as a hero by the crowd and was pelted with flowers.

 The criminal could also be sentenced to further punishments while in the pillory: humiliation by shaving off some or all hair or regular corporal punishment(s), notably flagellation or even permanent mutilation such as branding or having an ear cut off (cropping), as in the case of John Bastwick.

 In Protestant cultures (such as in the Scandinavian countries), the pillory would be the worldly part of a church punishment.
 The delinquent would therefore first serve the ecclesiastical part of his punishment on the pillory bench in the church itself, and then be handed to the worldly authorities to be bound to the Skampåle (literally: "Shame Pole") for public humiliation.